odoare/Mechanodd/README.md

 ### Feedback stability

 Because resonator outputs are delayed by one block before re-entering the matrix, the loop gain seen by the feedback path is the product of all cell gains along the path.
-Keeping individual cells below unity (|v| < 0.5 approximately) tends to keep the system stable; setting them near the edges creates self-sustaining oscillation or deliberate instability.
+Keeping individual cells below unity (|v| < 0.5 approximately) tends to keep the system stable; setting them near the edges creates self-sustaining oscillation or deliberate instability — bounded by the loop-safety stage below.

+### Loop safety

+Every resonator output passes through a fixed safety stage at the single node where it splits into the mix, the feedback column and the one-block delay:

+- **NaN/Inf guard** — the resonator input is sanitised and any non-finite output is mapped to 0, so a transient glitch cannot get latched permanently into the feedback state.
+- **DC blocker** — a one-pole high-pass (~8 Hz) stops DC from accumulating in the loop and eating headroom.
+- **Soft limiter** — a `tanh` curve with ~+12 dBFS of headroom (`ceiling · tanh(x / ceiling)`) bounds the signal.
+It is essentially linear at normal levels and pulls the effective loop gain below unity once the signal grows large, so the matrix cross-feedback and the re-entrant send chain self-limit (the way a real string or membrane saturates) instead of clipping the DAC.
+This is the in-loop counterpart to the optional **Limiter** mastering effect available in the effect chains.

+### Send-bus feedback column

+Column 9 carries the previous block's **processed** send-bus output (a mono mix of the Bus Effect Chain), so time-based effects like delay and reverb can be folded back into the resonators.
+The mono mix is captured **before** the send output-level fader, so that fader controls only how much send reaches the master — not how much re-enters the feedback loop.

 ### Column metering